CristianBuca/MS3_TopShelf/README.md

 </details>

-### **404 Page**
+### **Custom Error Pages**

-The 404 Error Page is displayed in case of broken or absent links.
+The Error Pages are displayed in case an error occurs on client, server or database side.
 It provides the user with the ability to go back to one of the webapp pages and maintains user engagement.

 <details>
   <summary> (expand) 404 Error Page</summary>